sarathir-dev/VioNet/README.md

 - Enhance performance in low-light surveillance
 - Train on multiple types of violence scenarios
 - Optimize for Jetson Nano / Raspberry Pi

+## References

+1. Studd, N.B., Terence, S., Immaculate, J. and Ewards, V., 2024, March.
+Violence Detection Using Convlstm and LRCN.
+In 2024 10th International Conference on Advanced Computing and Communication Systems (ICACCS) (Vol. 1, pp. 1635-1639).
+IEEE.
+2. Bagga, N., Singh, G., Balusamy, B. and Singh, A.S., 2022, April.
+Violence detection in real life videos using convolutional neural network.
+In 2022 2nd International Conference on Advance Computing and Innovative Technologies in Engineering (ICACITE) (pp. 872-876).
+IEEE.
+3. Traoré, A. and Akhloufi, M.A., 2020, October.
+Violence detection in videos using deep recurrent and convolutional neural networks.
+In 2020 IEEE international conference on systems, man, and cybernetics (SMC) (pp. 154-159).
+IEEE.